4Catalyzer/flask-resty/docs/guide.rst

 Views
 -----

-Now to define our views.
 In simple APIs, most view classes will extend `flask_resty.GenericModelView` which provides standard CRUD behavior.

-Most commonly, you will expose a model with a list endpoint (``/api/authors/``), and a detail endpoint (``/api/authors/<id>``).
-To keep your code DRY, we recommend using a common base class both endpoints.
+Typically, you will expose a model with a list endpoint (``/api/authors/``), and a detail endpoint (``/api/authors/<id>``).
+To keep your code DRY, we recommend using a common base class for both endpoints.

 For example: